xcart/xcart-docs/_pages/kb_en/modules/egoods/enabling_configuring_egoods.md

 To enable the E-goods module follow the procedure described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}

-Once enabled proceed to the module _Settings_ page:
+Once the module has been enabled, proceed to the module _Settings_ page:
 ![settings.png]({{site.baseurl}}/attachments/ref_1dsuHf3i/settings.png)

 Here you'll need to define the following settings: